iamkirankumaryadav/Library/AI/Natural Language Processing.md

 - Creates a dictionary of unique words with numbers of occurrences of words in a paragraph or sentence.
 - e.g. well well well, said John. {'well':3, 'said':1, 'john':1}
 - Expressed sentiments of words are defined by polarity.
 Polarity: Positive (+1), Negative (-1) or Neutral (0)
-- BoW ignores word order and the relationship between words, only the frequency of each word matters.
+- **BoW** only focuses on the frequency of the words, not on the order and the relationship between words.

 <h3 name="tfidf">TF - IDF</h3>

 ![TFIDF](Image/TFIDF.png)

 - **Term Frequency - Inverse Document Frequency**
-- TF-IDF helps to determine the importance of a word (term) in a document (collection or corpus)
+- TF-IDF helps to determine the importance of a word (term) in a document (collection or page)
 - **TF:** How often a word appears in a single document.
 The more times a word shows up, the higher its TF score.
 - **IDF:** How often a word appears in the entire collection of documents.
 - Common words that appear frequently have low IDF and rare words that are specific have high IDF.
 - Common words (the, a, is) might not be that important so TF-IDF reduces the weight of these words.
-- Higher weights are assigned to the important words.
+- Higher weights are assigned to the important rare words that play a very key role in the document.

 ![Word2Vec](Image/Word2Vec.jpeg)

 ### **Word2Vec**
 - Captures the semantic relationships between words by representing them as vectors in high-dimensional space.
-- Words with similar meanings are positioned together in the vector space.
+- Words with similar meanings are positioned together in the vector space close/next to each other.
 - e.g. The names of the cities, Mumbai, Kolkata, Delhi, Bengaluru, they will be positioned together in the vector space
 - Words that appear in similar contexts likely have similar meanings.
 - The model analyzes the co-occurrence of words within a specific window size.